evanglass/betterhalo/README.md

 Click the BetterHalo icon in your add-on toolbar to access settings for the add-on.

 ## Test Drive
-Since GCU provides a [test drive instance](https://testdrive.gcu.edu) of the Halo LMS, you can try it out even without a Halo account.
+Since GCU provides a [test drive instance](https://testdrive.gcu.edu) of Halo, you can try it out even without a Halo account.
 Just open the configuration and set the Halo URL to `https://testdrive.gcu.edu`.
 Then simply launch the student instance to get a feel of how the extension works.

 ## Privacy
 See [PRIVACY.md](PRIVACY.md) for our full privacy policy.

+## Disclaimer
+The author of this browser extension is not affiliated with nor endorsed by Grand Canyon University.